bwalker1/NeST/README.md

 NeST can also be directly installed through pip as `pip install nest-analysis`.

 Installation may take several minutes on a typical computer.
+If `conda` takes a long time, using `mamba` or `micromamba` instead may speed up the process (https://mamba.readthedocs.io/en/latest/index.html).

+A Docker container with NeST and a fully configured environment is also available at https://hub.docker.com/r/blwalker/nest, or as `docker pull blwalker/nest:latest`.

 ## Usage